How To Change The Default iPhone Email App (2023 Guide)

 You can tell your iPhone that Apple’s Mail app is not your email app of choice and instead, you want to use a different default iPhone email app.
 Here’s how…

 Ever since the first iPhone came out in 2007, most people who have read or sent emails from the device have done it through Apple’s Mail app.
-But with iOS 14, iPhone users can now change the default email app on their device–a feature requested for years.
+But with iOS 14 and later, iPhone users can now change the default email app on their device–a feature requested for years.